 Foreclosure is a legal process that occurs when you fall behind on payments for a mortgaged property.
-The end result is that the lender takes possession of the property from the creditor.
+The end result is that the lender takes possession of the property from the debtor.
 When foreclosure begins depends on the details of your mortgage contract.
 However, it often takes several months for a bank or other lender to foreclose on a property.

 When you fall behind on mortgage payments, it’s important to contact a foreclosure defense lawyer to find out your options.
 If you deal with the situation proactively, you may be able to avoid foreclosure altogether.
 However, if the process has already started, an attorney can stand by your side and help you navigate the legal aspects while you focus on maintaining your life outside of the foreclosure.